esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 - Secure Socket Layer(SSL) stripping
 - Driver manipulation
   - Shimming
-    - small library that handle the operation itself, change the arguments passed, or redirect the request elsewhere
+    - Small library that handle the operation itself, change the arguments passed, or redirect the request elsewhere
   - Refactoring
-    - identify the flow and yhen modify the internal structured code
+    - Identify the flow and yhen modify the internal structured code
 - Pass the hash

 ### 1.4 Given a scenario, analyze potential indicators associated with network attacks